Imagine hitting all your life and financial goals. Sounds great, right?

 - Generally speaking, people find meaning and fulfillment through Maslow’s hierarchy of needs.
 Survival and food come first.
 Some turn to religion.
 Others turn to making an impact before they day.
 Others want to be known and mattered long after they die.
 Some want to leave a positive impact on society or a certain group of people.

 - Practice happiness-building practices that science shows actually brings happiness (exercise, gratitude, savoring the good, avoiding dwelling on the bad and comparison, and/or religion).
-See the Resource links below for specific practices you can take.
+See the links in the Show Notes below for specific practices you can take.

 - Don’t get it wrong.
 Science shows money helps to a point, especially if you haven’t hit the threshold of being able to afford food, healthcare, and shelter.
 But after that, studies show that the correlation diminishes.

 If you are ever struggling with not feeling accomplished or happy with what you have achieved, even if you have achieved a lot, try this: